Scar tissue

 When will I see improvements in my scar tissue?

-Yes, it's hard to say.
+Yes, it's difficult to say.
 It depends on your skin and how severe the scar tissue is.
-So the answer must be left open.
+So the answer remains open.

-I have collected the products you just have to have in one package, and given you a good price.
+I've put together the products you absolutely must have in one package, and given you a great price.

-If you want to read more, or see where I get my knowledge from, here are some of the articles that I believe are the most knowledgeable parts.
+If you want to read more, or see where I get my knowledge from, here are some of the articles that I think are most informative.

 Biomechanics of Scar Tissue and Uninjured Skin